-[interface eth0.3]
+[interface eth0.3] enforcement=vlan ip=192.168.3.1 type=internal mask=255.255.255.0 conf/networks.conf will look like this:

-enforcement=vlan

-ip=192.168.3.1

-type=internal

-mask=255.255.255.0

 PacketFence will not start unless you have at least one internal interface, so you need to create local registration and isolation VLANs even if you don't intend to use them.
 Also, the internal interfaces are the only ones on which dhcpd listens, so the remote registration and isolation subnets need to point their DHCP helper-address to those particular IPs.